Edmitsu/Edmitsu/README.md

 # Edmilson - Front-end Developer

-Hey! 👋 i'm Edmilson, a Front-end Developer.
+Hey! 👋 i'm Edmilson, a Web Developer.
 Welcome to my profile!

 ## About me

-I am a Front-end programmer with experience in HTML5, CSS3, JavaScript and VueJs, proficient in translating concepts into functional code.
+I am a Web programmer proficient in translating concepts into functional code.
 I have skills in creating interactive and responsive user interfaces, optimized for high performance.
 I collaborate effectively with development teams to deliver high-quality solutions.
 I am passionate about learning new technologies and applying them to projects.

 ## Tools and Technologies